Nonasymptotic elastoinertial turbulence for asymptotic drag reduction: Introduction

-Turbulent friction drag can be substantially reduced with a small amount of polymer additives~\citep{Virk_AIChEJ1975,White_Mungal_ARFM2008,Xi_POF2019}.
-Intuitively, drag reduction (DR) should increase with fluid elasticity -- higher polymer concentration or molecular weight.
-The effect is, however, bounded by an asymptotic upper limit -- the maximum DR (MDR), whose mean flow measurements are insensitive to changing polymer solution properties.
-MDR remains the most coveted problem in this area -- both its existence and universality have puzzled researchers for decades.
-The former indicates a new self-sustaining process (SSP) where turbulence cannot be further suppressed but maintains at a level with significantly reduced drag.
-The latter requires a mechanism by which the mean flow of this SSP, achieved under strong influence of polymers, does not vary with their properties.
-Two promising theories emerged in the past decade but both have unfilled gaps~\citep{Xi_Graham_PRL2010,Xi_Graham_PRL2012,Samanta_Hof_PNAS2013,Choueiri_Hof_PRL2018,Xi_POF2019}.
+A small amount of polymer additives can cause substantial drag reduction (DR) in turbulent flows~\citep{Virk_AIChEJ1975,White_Mungal_ARFM2008,Xi_POF2019}.
+The effect normally increases with fluid elasticity -- higher polymer concentration or molecular weight.
+It is, however, bounded by an asymptotic upper limit -- the maximum DR (MDR), whose mean flow measurements are insensitive to changing polymer solution properties. \RevisedText{For decades, MDR has remained} the most coveted problem in this area. \RevisedText{A full explanation must consistently address the questions of} what keeps turbulence sustained \RevisedText{at MDR (the ``existence'' question)} and why \RevisedText{MDR} dynamics displays invariant DR \RevisedText{(the ``universality'' question).}

-The first considers MDR to be dominated by a form of weak ``hibernating'' turbulence~\citep{Xi_Graham_PRL2010}, which is inherently part of Newtonian turbulence but becomes unmasked by polymer elasticity.
-Hibernation is unstable and stronger active turbulence would always grow~\citep{Xi_Graham_PRL2010,Xi_Graham_JFM2012,Pereira_Mompean_PRFluids2017,Whalley_Poole_EXPFL2019,Zhu_Xi_JNNFM2019}, typically following a bursting event~\citep{Kushwaha_Graham_PRFluids2017,Park_Graham_PRFluids2018,Zhu_Xi_JNNFM2019,Pereira_Mompean_JFM2019}.
-Long-lasting active periods dominate Newtonian turbulence.
-At MDR, it is postulated that strong elasticity would quickly quench active turbulence upon emergence, keeping the flow statistically close to hibernation.
-Intermittent active-hibernating-bursting (AHB) cycles reflect state-space transitions between a ``kernel'' of strong turbulence and the laminar-turbulent boundary region~\citep{Xi_Graham_PRL2012,Xi_Bai_PRE2016,Park_Graham_JFM2015,Park_Graham_PRFluids2018,Zhu_Xi_JNNFM2019}.
-The latter is barely affected by polymers, which would block laminarization attempts and keep turbulence sustained.
-Convergence to this invariant boundary would perfectly explain the universality of MDR.
-However, the conjectured SSP at MDR is not captured in direct numerical simulation (DNS) where the flow laminarizes as elasticity increases~\citep{Xi_POF2019}.